"""Central registry for MCP tools, resources, and prompts."""

 return entry

-def should_include_prompt(registration: "PromptRegistration", config: "MCPConfig") -> bool:
+def should_include_prompt(registration: "PromptRegistration", config: "MCPConfig") -> "bool":

 """Apply ``include/exclude_operations`` and tag filters to a prompt.